A Chaos Engineering System for Live Analysis and Falsification of Exception-handling in the JVM

 \chaosmachine is designed around three components.
 For each service of the system under study, there is a monitoring sidecar (component \#1) and a perturbation injector (component \#2) attached to it.
 The monitoring sidecar is responsible for collecting all information needed for the resilience analysis, and the perturbation injector is able to throw a specific exception at runtime.
-Component \#3 is the chaos controller, which controls all the perturbation injectors and analyzes the information collected by every monitoring sidecar.
+Component \#3 is the chaos controller, which controls all the perturbation injectors and analyzes the information collected by all monitoring sidecars.
 Eventually, the chaos controller produces a report that gives developers unique and actionable knowledge about the resilience of their system.

-We evaluate \chaosmachine by applying it to 3 large-scale and well-known open-source Java applications in the domains of file-sharing, content-management system and e-commerce.
-All the experiments are conducted in a production-ready environment with end-user level workload.
-The results show that \chaosmachine is capable of analyzing the resilience of $339$ try-catch blocks located in $212$ Java classes. \chaosmachine successfully identifies the strongly resilient try-catch blocks ($18/339$) that should remain resilient in subsequent versions.
-It also identifies the weakest ones, called silent try-catch blocks ($34/339$), which are possible debug nightmares when developers try to understand failures happening in production.
+We evaluate \chaosmachine by applying it to 3 large-scale and well-known open-source Java applications in the domains of file sharing, content-management system, and e-commerce.
+All our experiments are conducted in a production-ready environment with end-user-level workload.
+The results show that \chaosmachine is capable of analyzing the resilience of $339$ try-catch blocks located in $212$ Java classes. \chaosmachine successfully identifies the resilient try-catch blocks ($18/339$) that should remain resilient in subsequent versions (according to our definition of resilience presented in \autoref{sec:components}).
+It also identifies the weakest try-catch blocks ($34/339$) which are possible debug nightmares when developers try to understand failures happening in production.

-To sum up, our main contributions are the following.
+In summary, our main contributions are the following.

 \begin{itemize}